Menu

 The ACID (Accelerator Design and Integrated Detectors) section

 Accelerators and detectors are among the key tools of particle, hadron and nuclear physics.
-Without them, it would be impossible to penetrate ever deeper into the microcosm, for example to bring to light novel details about the strong interaction.
+Without them, it would be impossible to penetrate ever deeper into the microcosm, for example to bring to light novel details about strong interaction.
 In the design of accelerators and detectors, the experts push the boundaries of what’s technologically feasible.
 Instead of being able to rely on standard components, they often have to plan, develop and realize completely new components.

-Ion accelerator in continuous operation
+Ion accelerator in continuous operation - the HELIAC

 One difficulty in producing superheavy elements in the laboratory is that the reactions between the fast ions and the atomic nuclei of the target happen only very rarely.
 To nevertheless achieve a measurable yield, the physicists must accelerate as many ions as possible and deliver them to the target with the necessary reaction condition.
 With the accelerator technology used so far, the ions are bundled into short pulses.
 This has a disadvantage for the target material, as the pulses put a heavy load on it in a short time, in extreme cases even threatening to destroy it.

-More favorable would be a load in which the ions do not pounce on the target in violent bursts, but hit it steadily and continuously in the so-called continuous-wave mode.
+More favorable would be a load in which the ions do not pounce on the target in violent bursts but hit it steadily and continuously in the so-called continuous-wave mode.
 In a way, the situation is similar to a glass of water that you want to fill to the brim: if you pour the water with too much momentum, you will probably spill part of it.
 A more promising approach is to pour the water into the glass in a smooth, not too strong jet.

 However, such a continuous-wave mode is difficult to achieve with conventional accelerator technologies.
 That’s why the HIM physicists are working on a new approach: they are developing radio-frequency cavities (accelerating tubes) based on superconductivity.
 In superconducting materials, electric current can flow without loss and without resistance, provided the conductors are cooled with liquid helium to temperatures near absolute zero at minus 273 degrees Celsius.